RikaGoldberg/quartzv4/content/_index.md

 title: "Public Notes"
 ---

-## About These Notes
+## Introduction 🫖
 Hi Readers,

-Welcome to my public notes where I write about finance, psychology, systems theory, and Web3/Crypto.
+Welcome to my public notes.
+I write about finance, psychology, systems theory,  Web3/Crypto, and the craft of writing.

-I know what you're probably thinking: Web3/Crypto is a Ponzi scheme.
+You're probably thinking: Web3/Crypto is a Ponzi scheme.
 A burning house of cards.

 Maybe.

-I'm neither God nor a fortune teller.
-My role is to read, research, and write.
+I'm not a fortune teller.

+My role is to share my experience and knowledge to help you form your own perspective.
-I welcome skepticism.

-Most importantly, I invite debate and discourse.
-My notes are a starting point for healthy conversation.
+I read, research, and write.

+Skepticism and discourse are highly encouraged.

+Let's talk.

-## Definitions / Big Picture Notes 🌲
+## Big Picture Notes 🫶
 * [Systems thinking](/notes/Systems%20thinking.md)
 * [DAO](/notes/DAO.md)
 * [DAO Wei](/notes/DAO%20Wei.md)